On bi-skew braces and brace blocks: Bi-skew braces and solutions of the Yang--Baxter equation

 \section{Bi-skew braces and solutions of the Yang--Baxter equation}

-The interest in the set-theoretic Yang--Baxter equation, as a simplification of its linear version, goes back to V.~G.~Drinfel'd \cite{Dri92}.
+The interest in set-theoretic solutions of the Yang--Baxter equation, as a simplification of its linear solutions, goes back to V.~G.~Drinfel'd \cite{Dri92}.
 Compared to the linear version, set-theoretic solutions are easier to study and classify.
 Nonetheless, set-theoretic solutions can be linearised and are also omnipresent in the study of link and knot invariants~\cite{NV06}.
-In this section we study connections between bi-skew braces and associated solutions of the set-theoretic Yang--Baxter equation.
+In this section we investigate connections between bi-skew braces and associated set-theoretic solutions of the Yang--Baxter equation.
 Before doing so, we give a short summary of all the necessary notions involved.